MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_LAB_MANUAL.md

 **DBContext** class.

-#### Task 3: Modify the code that saves changes back to the database to use the WCF Data Service.
+#### Task 3: Modify the code that saves changes back to the database to use the Data Service.

 1. In the code for the **AssignStudentDialog** view, in the **Student_Click** method, add code to specify that the selected student has been changed by using the **UpdateObject** method before the call to the **SessionContext.Save** method.
-    >**Note :** WCF Data Services requires that you explicitly mark an entity as updated, otherwise any changes will not be saved.
+    >**Note :** The data service requires that you explicitly mark an entity as updated, otherwise any changes will not be saved.
 2. In the **StudentProfile** view, in the **Remove_Click** method, add code to specify that the current student has been changed before the call to the **SessionContext.Save** method.